 The waters around Point Wild are famous for “snagging” icebergs on their hidden underwater rocks, and there is always a chance to witness the nearby glacier carving into the waters.
-Due to the sea conditions, landing is not always possible here, but a close passage will let you marvel at the isolation and inhospitable conditions that Shackleton’s team endured.
+Due to the sea conditions, landing is not always possible here, but Zodiac cruise or a close passage by the ship will let you marvel at the isolation and inhospitable conditions that Shackleton’s team endured.
 You can also admire the amazing glaciers and stunning geology of the area around the point.

 Interesting facts about Point Wild

 The site is the location where the crew of Sir Ernest Shackleton’s shipwrecked Endurance expedition camped for four months until rescued in August 1916 by the Chilean Naval vessel Yelcho, commanded by Captain Luis Alberto Pardo.
 It is the location of HSM 53 which consists of a Bust of Captain Pardo, a monolith and plaques celebrating his rescue of Shackleton’s men.

 Deception Island one of the South Shetland Islands off the Antarctic Peninsula.
 The island is actually the top of the cone (the caldera) of an active shield volcano that last erupted in 1969.

 This flooded caldera makes a remarkable natural harbor, although Baily Head itself is on the eastern outer flank of the cone.
 The geography here makes a natural bowl in the landscape, with the long rocky beach leading up to a curving ridge above.
 To the north is an impressive glacier.